biswajit150803/taaza_h4b/README.md

 - 🔐 Civic Auth:
   - Authenticates users and stores user data securely in the database
 - ⛓️ Aptos Blockchain:
+  - Users need to pay Aptos coins to save products in the inventory and further use our portal for product tracking and use other features.
+  - Scanning food items and getting product details can be done for free
   - Every donation is logged on-chain
   - Users receive cryptocurrency-based rewards
 - 🧠 Gemini AI Integration: Suggests recipes based solely on the scanned fruit or vegetable.